GabiTulba/TJCTF2018-Write-ups/Python Reversing/Python Reversing.md

 ## My opinion:

-I still don't understand why this problem was tagged as `Reverse Engineering`, it was a simple cryptography problem, in my opinion it was way easier than Caesar's Complication, the number of solves talk for themselves.<br><br>
+I still don't understand why this problem was tagged as `Reverse Engineering`, it was a simple cryptography problem with a classic attack, in my opinion it was way easier than Caesar's Complication, the number of solves talk for themselves.<br><br>

 ## Understanding the encryption